 A list of ALEC Corporations can be found here.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
-Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.
+Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our ExposedbyCMD.org site.

-Overview & History
+Overview and History

 Monsanto was heavily involved in the creation of the first nuclear bomb for the Manhattan Project during WWII via its facilities in Dayton, Ohio.
 The Dayton Project was headed by Charlie Thomas, Director of Monsanto's Central Research Department.
-He later became the company's president. , Monsanto also operated a nuclear facility for the federal government in Miamisburg, Ohio, called the Mound Project, until the 1980s.
+He later became the company's president.
+Monsanto also operated a nuclear facility for the federal government in Miamisburg, Ohio, called the Mound Project, until the 1980s.

 - "In 1967, Monsanto entered into a joint venture with IG Farben.
-(The) German chemical firm that was the financial core of the Hitler regime, and was the main supplier of Zyklon-B to the German government during the extermination phase of the Holocaust." ,
+(The) German chemical firm that was the financial core of the Hitler regime, and was the main supplier of Zyklon-B to the German government during the extermination phase of the Holocaust."

 - "After attracting a total of 20 million visitors from 1957 to 1967, Disney finally tore the house down, but discovered it would not go down without a fight.
 According to Monsanto Magazine, wrecking balls literally bounced off the glass-fiber, reinforced polyester material.
 Torches, jackhammers, chain saws and shovels did not work.
 Finally, choker cables were used to squeeze off parts of the house bit by bit to be trucked away."
-However another of their synthetic inventions, Astroturf (fake grass), survives.
+However, another of its synthetic inventions, Astroturf (fake grass), survives.